bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/spread_syntax.md

 Rest syntax (parameters)
 ------------------------

 Rest syntax looks exactly like spread syntax.
 In a way, rest syntax is the opposite of spread syntax.
-Spread syntax “expands” an array into its elements, while rest syntax collects multiple elements and “condenses” them into a single element.
+Spread syntax "expands” an array into its elements, while rest syntax collects multiple elements and "condenses” them into a single element.
 See [rest parameters](../functions/rest_parameters).

 Examples
 --------